 This curriculum is designed for a full-time student taking 12-15 units each semester.
 Part-time students will need to pay close attention to the sequence of courses so that they take them in the order that is required.

-Your advisor and the Assistant Dean and Registrar will be of invaluable support here.
+Your advisor and the Assistant Dean for Academic Affairs and Registrar will be of invaluable support here.